kammitama5/kammitama5.github.io/_posts/2017-7-4-Tuesday-July-4th.md

 ## What am I interested in?

-- I decided to make mine a small webpage on the Founcations of Functional programming.
-Most of the content, though interesting to me, is on some horrible webpages.
+- I decided to make mine a small webpage on the Foundations of Functional programming.
+Most of the content, though interesting to me, is on some horrible webpage that is just being passed around, so maybe if mine looks a bit more approachable, more people would like to try out functional programming. :)

 - So how about if I made mine pretty?